Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Conclusion

 \section{Conclusion}

-\paragraph{Broader Impacts.} In this work, we investigated the possibility of anti-noise in practical large-scale training.
-We introduced a novel model-agnostic anti-noise paradigm with advantages such as task transferability, model adaptability, and low computational overhead.
-By leveraging the properties of high-dimensional spaces, we found a robust and effective boundary for distinguishing between noisy and clean samples.
-Through rigorous theoretical analysis and comprehensive experimentation, we validated the efficacy and robustness of OSA for general noise mitigation.
-Although our primary objective is to adapt to practical large-scale training, OSA also achieves SOTA performance in standard anti-noise settings.
-To the best of our knowledge, this is the first work to explore anti-noise in practical large-scale training scenarios, as well as the first to propose a general anti-noise approach.
+This work investigates noise mitigation in large-scale training by analyzing the orthogonal boundary shifts in pre-trained models.
+We provide a theoretical framework for leveraging these models and introduce OSA, a novel, model-agnostic anti-noise paradigm.
+OSA is characterized by its task transferability, model adaptability, and minimal computational overhead.
+By leveraging the properties of high-dimensional orthogonality, we designed a robust decision boundary to effectively distinguish between noisy and clean samples.
+Our theoretical analysis and comprehensive experiments validate OSA's efficacy, demonstrating state-of-the-art performance in standard anti-noise settings and particular suitability for large-scale applications.
+To our knowledge, this is the first study to address noise mitigation in this context and propose a generalizable anti-noise framework leveraging the full potential of pre-trained models.